Maximilian-Winter/llama-cpp-agent/ReadMe.md

 pip install llama-cpp-agent
 ```

-## Usage
-The llama-cpp-agent framework is designed to be easy to use.
-The following sections will guide you through the process of using the framework.

-### Chat usage
-To chat with an LLM model, you need to create an instance of the `LlamaCppAgent` class.
-The constructor takes the following parameters:
-- `main_model`: The LLM model to use for the chat.
-This is an instance of the `Llama` class from the llama-cpp-python library.
-- `name`: The name of the agent.
-Defaults to `llamacpp_agent`.
-- `system_prompt`: The system prompt to use for the chat.
-Defaults to `You are a helpful assistant.`.
-- `predefined_messages_formatter_type`: The type of predefined messages formatter to use.
-Defaults to `MessagesFormatterType.CHATML`.
-- `debug_output`: Whether to print debug output to the console.
-Defaults to `False`.

-#### Predefined Messages Formatter
-The llama-cpp-agent framework uses custom messages formatters to format messages for the LLM model.
-The `MessagesFormatterType` enum defines the available predefined formatters.
-The following predefined formatters are available:
-- `MessagesFormatterType.CHATML`: Formats messages using the CHATML format.
-- `MessagesFormatterType.MIXTRAL`: Formats messages using the MIXTRAL format.
-- `MessagesFormatterType.VICUNA`: Formats messages using the VICUNA format.
-- `MessagesFormatterType.LLAMA_2`: Formats messages using the LLAMA 2 format.
-- `MessagesFormatterType.SYNTHIA`: Formats messages using the SYNTHIA format.
-- `MessagesFormatterType.NEURAL_CHAT`: Formats messages using the NEURAL CHAT format.
-- `MessagesFormatterType.SOLAR`: Formats messages using the SOLAR format.
-- `MessagesFormatterType.OPEN_CHAT`: Formats messages using the OPEN CHAT format.
--
-You can also define your own custom messages formatter by creating an instance of the `MessagesFormatter` class.
-The `MessagesFormatter` class takes the following parameters:
-- `PRE_PROMPT`: The pre-prompt to use for the messages.
-- `SYS_PROMPT_START`: The system prompt start to use for the messages.
-- `SYS_PROMPT_END`: The system prompt end to use for the messages.
-- `USER_PROMPT_START`: The user prompt start to use for the messages.
-- `USER_PROMPT_END`: The user prompt end to use for the messages.
-- `ASSISTANT_PROMPT_START`: The assistant prompt start to use for the messages.
-- `ASSISTANT_PROMPT_END`: The assistant prompt end to use for the messages.
-- `INCLUDE_SYS_PROMPT_IN_MESSAGE`: Whether to include the system prompt in the message.
-- `DEFAULT_STOP_SEQUENCES`: The default stop sequences to use for the messages.

-After creating an instance of the `MessagesFormatter` class, you can use it by setting the `messages_formatter` of the `LlamaCppAgent` instance to the instance of the `MessagesFormatter` class.

-#### Chatting
-To chat with the LLM model, you can use the `get_chat_response` method of the `LlamaCppAgent` class.
-The `get_chat_response` method takes the following parameters:
-- `message`: The message to send to the LLM model.
-Defaults to `None`.
-- `role`: The role of the message.
-Defaults to `user`.
-- `system_prompt`: A override for the system prompt.
-Defaults to `None` and uses the agent system prompt passed at creation.
-- `grammar`: The grammar to use for constraining the LLM response.
-Defaults to `None`.
-- `function_tool_registry`: The function tool registry to use for the chat.
-Defaults to `None`.
-- `max_tokens`: The maximum number of tokens to use for the chat.
-Defaults to `0`.
-- `temperature`: The temperature to use for the chat.
-Defaults to `0.4`.
-- `top_k`: The top k to use for the chat.
-Defaults to `0`.
-- `top_p`: The top p to use for the chat.
-Defaults to `1.0`.
-- `min_p`: The min p to use for the chat.
-Defaults to `0.05`.
-- `typical_p`: The typical p to use for the chat.
-Defaults to `1.0`.
-- `repeat_penalty`: The repeat penalty to use for the chat.
-Defaults to `1.0`.
-- `mirostat_mode`: The mirostat mode to use for the chat.
-Defaults to `0`.
-- `mirostat_tau`: The mirostat tau to use for the chat.
-Defaults to `5.0`.
-- `mirostat_eta`: The mirostat eta to use for the chat.
-Defaults to `0.1`.
-- `tfs_z`: The tfs z to use for the chat.
-Defaults to `1.0`.
-- `stop_sequences`: The stop sequences to use for the chat.
-Defaults to `None`.
-- `stream`: Whether to stream the chat.
-Defaults to `True`.
-- `k_last_messages`: The k last messages to use for the chat.
-Defaults to `-1` which takes all messages in the chat history.
-- `add_response_to_chat_history`: Whether to add the response to the chat history.
-Defaults to `True`.
-- `add_message_to_chat_history`: Whether to add the message to the chat history.
-Defaults to `True`.
-- `print_output`: Whether to print the output.
-Defaults to `True`.

-## Structured Output Usage
-To get structured output from an LLM model, you can use an instance of the `StructuredOutputAgent` class.
-The constructor takes the following parameters:
-- `main_model`: The LLM model to use for the structured output.
-This is an instance of the `Llama` class from the llama-cpp-python library.
-- `messages_formatter_type`: The type of messages formatter to use.
-Defaults to `MessagesFormatterType.CHATML`.
-- `debug_output`: Whether to print debug output to the console.
-Defaults to `False`.

-To set a custom messages formatter, you can use the `llama_cpp_agent.messages_formatter` property of the `StructuredOutputAgent` class.

-#### Structured Output
-To create structured output from the LLM model, you can use the `create_object` method of the `StructuredOutputAgent` class.
-The `create_object` method takes the following parameters:
-- `cls`: The pydantic class used for creating the structured output.
-- `data`: The data to use for the structured output.
-Defaults to `None` which creates a random object of cls class.

-This will return an instance of the pydantic class.

-## Function Calling Usage
-To utilize function calling with an LLM model, you can use the get_chat_response method of a `LlamaCppAgent` with a `function_tool_registry`.
-The `function_tool_registry` is an instance of the `LlamaCppFunctionToolRegistry` class.
-You can create a `LlamaCppFunctionToolRegistry` instance by passing a list of `LlamaCppFunctionTool` instances to the static `get_function_tool_registry` method of the `LlamaCppAgent` class.
-The `LlamaCppFunctionTool` class takes the following parameters:
-- `model`: The pydantic class defining the function call, it must have a `run` method to actually execute the function call.
-You can also convert Python functions with type hints, automatically to pydantic models using the function: `create_dynamic_model_from_function` under: `llama_cpp_agent.gbnf_grammar_generator.gbnf_grammar_from_pydantic_models`
-- `has_markdown_code_block`: Whether the model has a `markdown_code_block` field.
-Defaults to `False`.
-A `markdown_code_block` field is a special field used to allow the LLM to write relatively unconstrained output by letting it write the `markdown_code_block` as a Markdown code block.
-Which is useful for file writing.
-- `has_triple_quoted_string`: Whether the model has a `triple_quoted_string` field.
-Defaults to `False`.
-A `triple_quoted_string` field is a special field used to allow the LLM to write relatively unconstrained output by letting it write the `triple_quoted_string` as a triple quoted string.
-Which is useful for file writing.
-After passing the list of `LlamaCppFunctionTool` instances to the `get_function_tool_registry` method, you can use the returned `LlamaCppFunctionToolRegistry` instance as the `function_tool_registry` parameter of the `get_chat_response` method of the `LlamaCppAgent` class.

 ## Usage Examples
 The following examples demonstrate the usage of the llama-cpp-agent framework.
 You can find a lot more examples in the `examples` folder.